 You can’t be everywhere and do everything.
 Choose which channels are going to be your highest priority and which fall more in the “when we have time” category.
 Email marketing is typically the #1 channel during the holidays.
 Maybe Facebook is where you’ll need to be vigilant for customer support and promoting your holiday offers, while Twitter might play second fiddle (or vice versa).
 Do a little internal research and make sure you and your team are aware of which channels are highest priority.
 Reminder: mobile, mobile, mobile – keep in mind your mobile traffic and shoppers in everything that you do- it’s often a completely different experience.

 #4.
-Create a holiday promotion schedule
+Create a holiday marketing calendar

 Last minute – Unless you have a retail shop or are local, after the holiday shipping deadlines pass, consider how you’ll still be able to make some holiday sales.
 Can you offer a gift card that can be purchased last-minute and redeemed later?